 If you have a cat, you probably think everything they do is cute, even those painful scratches and “love bites”.
 The cutest thing that my cat does is groom himself.
 It reminds me of how cute he looked when he would groom himself as a kitten.
-He would close his eyes, make a little fist with his paw and lick away.
+He would close his eyes, make a little fist with his paw, and lick away.
 Most times, he would fall asleep with his tongue out and his paw up.
-Now as an adult cat, his hair to body ratio tripled!
+Now as an adult cat, his hair-to-body ratio has tripled!
 I now enjoy watching how long it takes him to make each lick.
-However, his beautiful long coat comes at a price, and that price is hairballs.
+However, his beautiful long coat comes at a price – hairballs!

-Cats love to groom themselves, they like to look good.
-They groom themselves by licking their fur until they feel clean.
+Not unlike humans, cats love to make themselves look good by grooming themselves.
+They do this by licking their fur until they feel clean.
 Unfortunately, their tongues have a hook-like structure which causes some of the hair to be pulled and swallowed, thus creating hairballs.
-Usually most hair will pass when they do their business in their litter box.
+Usually, most hair will pass when they do their business in their litter box.
 But sometimes the hairball is too big to pass like that.
-Hence we get those long, wet hairballs right into our rug.
-If your cat has long hair, he is bound to get more hairballs than a cat with short hair.
+Hence we get those long, wet hairballs right on our rug.
+If your cat has long hair, they are bound to get more hairballs than a cat with short hair.
 It’s inevitable.

 Symptoms of Hairballs

 If you have ever had the misfortune of experiencing this, I feel for you.
-If you have not, it can be a somewhat disturbing and graphic experience.
-The most common symptoms include gagging, hacking and retching, usually following with a vomit-like hairball, it actually looks like a braid, except with vomit all over.
+If you haven’t, it can be a somewhat disturbing and graphic experience.
+The most common symptoms include gagging, hacking, and retching, usually followed by a vomit-like hairball.
+It actually looks like a braid, except with vomit all over.

-These products are usually meant to be given as a ribbon either placed on their paw or nose to first induce interest, or by being placed on your finger and have them lick it.
+These products are usually meant to be given as a ribbon either placed on your cat’s paw or nose to first induce interest or by being placed on your finger and have them lick it.
 Please check the instructions before using as dosing may vary from kittens to cats.

 This laxative and lubricant has a veterinarian strength formula and it is safe for your kittens and cats.
 This smooth gel contains iron and essential fatty acids for kittens and it is molasses flavored.